baselmans/multivariate_GWAMA/README.md

   multivariate_GWAMA(x=dat,cov_Z=CTI,h2=h2list,out=".",name="your_name",output_gz=F,check_rows=F)
 ```
   The function provides a log file which lists all the different steps performed by the function (e.g. aligning) and possible errors (see   file in the Downloads folder).

+# Model Averaging GWAMA

+Model averaging GWAMA is R code that performs a multivariate GWAMA of genetically correlated traits while correcting for sample overlap.
+The details of the method is described in Baselmans et al. (Nature Genetics) http://dx.doi.org/10.1038/s41588-018-0320-8

+Note: LD Score Regression has the assumption that the included test statistics follow a standard normal distribution under the null hypothesis of no effect.
+In MA GWAMA we can't guarantee that this assumption will be met.
+Interpreting results from LD Score regression should be done with some reservation.